 You can also comb your beard to hide small patches and go over it with a styling balm to ensure that it stays in place.
 You may also want to dye your beard if you notice that it’s much lighter than your hair color or has grey strands.
 Lighter beard hair may contribute to the patchy look.

 Though not a natural remedy, Minoxidil products promote hair growth, most notably on your scalp.
-It’s also shown that Minoxidil for beard growth is a viable option to help with patches.
+It’s also shown to be a good patchy beard treatment and Minoxidil for beard growth is a viable option.

 However, if applied to your skin around your cheeks and jawline could lead to dryness and peeling.
 You should your skin become dry, you can try beard oils & conditioners specifically made for facial hair to avoid these issues.